microsoft/azureconfidentialledger-app-samples/insurance-app/README.md

 - Connect and rerun the processor
   - `ssh -R 8000:localhost:8000 root@<container-ip> -- python3 /src/acl-processor.py --acl-url localhost:8000 --uds-sock /mnt/uds/sock --prime-phi`
 - Enter a test policy and incident
-  - TODO fix infinite loop bug, so try to enter a policy such as "This policy covers all car accidents" and incidents like "The policyholder hit a car"